Advanced

 , where y

-is all the 1-step neighbors of x
+is the 1-step neighbor of x

 .

-As above, to examine the neighborhood set B(x,3)
+To examine the neighborhood set B(x,3)

 of the blue node x